MaurizeDev/Python-CoinTossGame_and_probability-calculator/README.md

 For example, with 300 million people tossing coins 30 times, there is still a 25% chance that someone will have tossed 30 heads in a row.
 The program simulates coin tosses for a given number of players and tosses, and summarizes the results.

 ## Features
-- Simulates a specified number of players tossing coins a given number of times.
+- Simulates a specified number of players tossing coins a given number of times
-- Tracks how many players tossed only heads or only tails.
+- Tracks how many players tossed only heads or only tails
-- Displays results for individual players or overall statistics.
+- Displays results for individual players or overall statistics
-- Uses Python's `random` module to simulate unbiased coin tosses.
+- Uses Python's `random` module to simulate unbiased coin tosses
-- Displays runtime and performance metrics.
+- Displays runtime and performance metrics

 ## Usage